claroline/Claroline/Resources/doc/system_description.md

 ### Structure (Entities, Relationships, Tables)

 In the diagram below it is shown the table structure for the Notification System.
 As we can see there is the Notification table (entity) linked though a many to one relationship with the user (doer, the one whose action resulted the notification) but also linked through a one to many relationship with the NotificationViewer table (entity).
-The NotificationViewer is essentially the intermediate entity that connects a user (viewer) to a notification (view) as a user can receive many notifications and a notification can be diffused to many users.
+The NotificationViewer is essentially the intermediate entity that connects a user (viewer) to a notification (view) as a user can receive many notifications and a notification can be diffused to many different users.
 There is a status attribute in the NotificationViewer class that changes when the notification has been seen by the user.
+Thre is also the FollowerResource entity that connects a user to a resource and informs a system that a specific user follows a resource (has enabled notifications for this resource).

+The User and Resource entities are not defined inside the plugin.
+They are external entities used by the plugin.
+As such, they must provide methods with the following methods: getId(), getPicture(), getFirstName(), getLastName() for User entity and getId(), getClass() for Resource entity.

 ![Notifications system UML](img/notifications_system_uml.jpg "Notifications system UML")